 Chinese mitten crab

-Where is it found in Ireland?
-Chinese Mitten Crab was first found in Waterford Estuary by fishermen catching them in their net
+- Is it found in Ireland or Northern Ireland?
+It was first found in Ireland in Waterford Estuary by fishermen catching them in their net.

 Static Distribution Map as of December 2019 - Courtesy of CEDaR

 - Clean all equipment before moving between waterbodies.